IPA_MOD(3) IPA_MOD(3)

 IPA_CONF_EVENT_CUSTOM_SECT_BEGIN - the begin of some module's

-section, no is the ID of a module's section;
+section, no is the ID of a module's section, arg should be

 conf_mimic_real